Research

 Observational facilities are key to making progress in our understanding of the Universe.
 I am currently mainly involved in two projects.

-• The Cherenkov Telescope Array (CTA): the next generation ground-based gamma-ray observatory, comprising two sites in the Northern hemisphere (Canary Islands) and Southern hemisphere (Chile) to observe the whole sky from few tens of GeV to several hundreds of TeV with unprecedented sensitivity and resolution.
-I have worked on the instrumentation for cameras designed for CTA, participated to the definition of the Science program of the CTA Consortium, and I am now involved in the development of the data analysis methods and software.
+• The Cherenkov Telescope Array Observatory (CTAO): the next generation ground-based gamma-ray observatory, comprising two sites in the Northern hemisphere (Canary Islands) and Southern hemisphere (Chile) to observe the whole sky from few tens of GeV to several hundreds of TeV with unprecedented sensitivity and resolution.
+I have been deeply involved in the development of instrumentation for CTAO cameras and participated to the definition of the Science program.

 • The Large Area Telescope (LAT) onboard the Fermi Gamma-ray Space Telescope: state-of-the-art space born gamma-ray observatory, that is surveying the whole sky in the energy range from a few tens of MeV to beyond 1 TeV since 2008.
 The Fermi LAT has revolutionized our knowledge of the gamma-ray Universe, increasing the number of known gamma-ray emitters by more than a factor of 10, revealing diffuse gamma-ray emission in unprecedented detail, and discovering several new and unexpected phenomena.
 I have worked on the analysis of Fermi LAT data since before the launch, with a particular emphasis on the gamma-ray/cosmic-ray connection.